Room at the Inn holds an open house

-The Room at The Inn shelter in Marquette held an open house today at their homeless shelter on Washington Street.
-The 30-bed shelter, above the Warming Shelter, is a temporary, short-term shelter offering shelter 27/7, free meals, phone and mail services, laundry facilities, and supportive services for individuals experiencing homelessness.
+MARQUETTE, Mich.
+(WJMN) – The Room at The Inn shelter in Marquette held an open house today at their homeless shelter on Washington Street.
+The 30-bed shelter, above the Warming Shelter, is a temporary, short-term shelter offering shelter 24/7, free meals, phone and mail services, laundry facilities, and supportive services for individuals experiencing homelessness.
 Room At the Inn’s new Executive Director believes homelessness is a community issue.

 “At Room At The Inn, it’s really just one spoke in the wheel to solving this issue.
 And it really is going to take a community collective effort for us to address all of the issues around housing, whether that’s challenges with sobriety challenges with mental health, to your point, a lack of affordable housing across the board.
 We have a number of folks who are on fixed incomes and if you’re if your SSI is $800 a month and the lowest apartment in this area is $1,200.
 The math doesn’t add up.”